This Chapter is devoted to the all-important Christoffel symbol, an object that captures the

 each vector in a second-order system is

-decomposed with respect to the covariant basis, the contravariant components ,
+decomposed with respect to the covariant basis, the contravariant components in

 form a third-order system.